hexydec/dabby/src/attributes/show-hide/readme.md

 # .hide()

-Set the display property of each object in a collection to none.
+Set the display property of each object in a collection to `none`.

 The display property is set as an inline property, if a CSS rule sets the property with !important, this method will have no effect.